UBC-MDS/Bank_Marketing_Prediction/README.md

 Please run the following commands at the command line/terminal from the root directory of this project after cloning the GitHub repository locally.

-    # Script to download Banking dataset:
+    # Download Banking dataset from source unzip and save it to data/raw:
     python src/downloader.py http://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank-additional.zip --path=data/raw

     # Run preprocessor script (will create a 80%/20% train/test split):